 Britain’s defences are strong.
 Under this government we have chosen to use our hard-earned economic strength to support our armed forces and give them what they need to help keep Britain safe.
 Our investment is rising year-on-year to tackle the complex, diverse and multiple threats we face.
-The UK continues to spend the fifth-most on defence in the world, now surpassing France.

-In 2014/15 the UK spent £532 per person on defence and over the next ten years this government will commit to spending £178Bn to defend our country and tackle the threat of extremism.
 In a more dangerous world, we will protect our people, territories, value and interests, at home and overseas, through strong armed forces and in partnership with allies.